brettbuddin/shaden/README.md

 [![Coverage Status](https://coveralls.io/repos/github/brettbuddin/shaden/badge.svg?branch=master)](https://coveralls.io/github/brettbuddin/shaden?branch=master)

 Shaden is a modular audio synthesizer.
 Patches for the synthesizer are written in a Lisp dialect.
-A REPL and HTTP interface is provided for interacting with the synthesizer in real-time.
+A REPL and HTTP interface are provided for interacting with the synthesizer in real-time.
 I started this project as a way of learning more about digital signal processing and music theory. **Consider this an art project**.

 The name "shaden" comes from the *Cycle of Galand* book series by Edward W. Robertson.